High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Maximising Metal Bonding Performance in 2026

-Achieving a permanent bond requires precise surface tension management and it’s vital to select a high strength spray adhesive for metal that withstands temperatures up to 120°C. Technical testing shows that proper degreasing increases peel adhesion by 15 Newtons per 25mm on aluminium substrates.
+Achieving a permanent bond requires precise surface tension management, and it’s vital to select a high-strength spray adhesive for metal that withstands temperatures up to 120°C. Technical testing shows that proper degreasing increases peel adhesion by 15 Newtons per 25mm on aluminium substrates.

 We advocate for heavy-duty applications requiring shear strength exceeding 3.5 MPa to ensure long-term reliability in industrial environments.
 Choosing the correct Fosseway solution means your metal bonding project is backed by decades of proven expertise and reliable adhesive technology.